NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 ### MadGraph5\_aMC@NLO + amcfast

-The default versions of MG5\_aMC used in NNPDF is v2.6.3.2.
+The default version of MG5\_aMC used in NNPDF is v2.6.3.2.
 It does not need to be installed, because installation is performed automatically at the time of the generation of a given process.
 MG5_aMC is usually run from the
 ```